lambdaclass/concrete/ROADMAP.md

    - **Reports/audit/proofs** explain why a value was copied, moved, borrowed, destroyed, rejected, or considered live on a path.

-   First slice: audit the current ownership consumers.
-Identify every place Check, Lower, the interpreter, and reports decide move-vs-copy, last-use, drop placement, or discard independently.
-Turn that into a small ownership agreement matrix before building a giant database: H14/H15/H17-style break-value consume, live overwrite, param consume, reborrowed callback context, divergent branch, loop exit, match arms, `_` discard, assignment overwrite, aggregate construction, and non-Copy projection.

-   Second slice: refactor the checker around a narrow ownership-transition API.
+   First remaining slice: refactor the checker around a narrow ownership-transition API.
    Direct mutation of `env.vars`, consumed states, borrow/ref lists, or branch snapshots should disappear outside helpers such as `declareVar`, `moveVar`, `copyVar`, `borrowPlace`, `markConsumed`, `reserveForDefer`, `restoreScope`,